imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 For the measurements done on Ubuntu OS, we use the `tsc` clocksource.
 For the Go EVM `geth` we use the low-level `runtimeNano()` call.
 For the C EVM `evmone` we use the `std::chrono::steady_clock::now()` call.
+For the .NET Core `Nethermind` we use the `Stopwatch` class, that in turn use the system underlying timing mechanism.
 In this setup, the timer overhead measured is in the order of magnitude of 25ns, many times less than the duration of the execution of the program using `measure_total`.

 ### Cache impact